postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/making-soap-requests.md

 ---

-A lot of folks think of Postman as an advanced REST client.
+Many people think of Postman as an advanced REST client.
 Beyond REST, Postman is a tool that handles any calls sent over HTTP.
 This means that you can use Postman to interact with protocol-agnostic APIs - such as SOAP and [GraphQL](/docs/postman/sending-api-requests/graphql/), which can both utilize HTTP, just like REST.

 To make SOAP requests using Postman: